 Editor's Note: We want to help our readers understand the mind of a woman.
 In our continuing series, Laura Brautigam-Anderson tells us guys about books that women enjoy.
 Enjoy...and learn.
-The more you know, the better off everyone is.

 Before Bridget Jones had a diary…before walks were remembered…before sex was in the city…there were good stories about women.